 top of page

-Benefits of Safety Nets?
+Benefits of Safety Nets

 Safety nets are designed to protect people from injury by catching them if they fall from a height.
 They work by deflecting and absorbing the energy of the fall, reducing the likelihood of serious injury.